-A few select models offer utmost versatility.
-Umami, slow cook, jasmine white rice, long grain white rice, steel cut oatmeal, semi-brown, quinoa, cake, steam-reduce, scorch can also be yours – depending on the model you choose.
+A few select models offer utmost versatility: umami, slow cook, jasmine white rice, long grain white rice, steel cut oatmeal, semi-brown, quinoa, cake, steam-reduce and scorch can also be yours – depending on the model you choose.

 All but the basic Conventional models sport an easy-to-use LCD control panel and a Reheat function that reheats rice in the Keep Warm mode to the best serving temperature.
 All surfaces that come into contact with food or beverage are BPA-free.

 Zojirushi residential cookers range between 3- and 10 cup- capacity, while their commercial models can cook 20 or more cups.
 Aroma on the other hand offers a 5- to 32-cup capacity.

 Once you own a Zojirushi rice cooker, you’ll never look back.
 That is the feedback from the great majority of owners who marvel at the difference in taste and texture resulting from the use of these small appliances.